ScottKirvan/ScooterUtils/README.md

 References / Inspirations / Credits
 -----------------------------------
-- To learn c++ coding plugins in Unreal, sign into the Unreal Engine [Learning & Support](https://www.unrealengine.com/en-US/learn) area and take the *Best Practices for Creating and Using Plugins* course - it's great!
+- <strike>To learn c++ coding plugins in Unreal, sign into the Unreal Engine [Learning & Support](https://www.unrealengine.com/en-US/learn) area and take the *Best Practices for Creating and Using Plugins* course - it's great!</strike> *Anyone know where this went?*
 - Another resource for creating Editor (not runtime) specific tools is [this tutorial](https://lxjk.github.io/2019/10/01/How-to-Make-Tools-in-U-E.html) by Xun (Eric) Zhang.
 - This blog post on [custom project settings](http://www.mov-eax-rgb.net/blog/custom-settings-object/) is short, but it saved me when I got stuck
 - Huge thanks to the Unreal Team!
 I had only been learning Unreal for a little over a month when I first wrote this.
 I am so totally blown away.
 Epic's training material is outstanding - The sheer amount of material available, directly from Unreal, and being produced by end users, artists, and programmers is unlike anything I've ever experienced in the industry.
-- Thanks, also, to [Caio Liberali](https://github.com/caioliberali) for the original Unreal Engine [Pull Request](https://github.com/EpicGames/UnrealEngine/p) that inspired this project.
+- Thanks, also, to [Caio Liberali](https://github.com/caioliberali) for the original Unreal Engine [Pull Request](https://github.com/EpicGames/UnrealEngine/pull/7436) that inspired this project.

 ---
 **Copyright (c) (2020):** [Scott Kirvan](https://github.com/ScottKirvan)  - All rights reserved